 The company is exposed to interest rate risk trough funding and cash management.
 Changes in interest rates affect the fair value of assets and liabilities.
 Interest income and interest expenses recognised in the income statement are influenced by changes in interest rates in the market.
 The Company's borrowing consists of listed bonds issued in ISK at a fixed rate, foreign currency loans with floating interest rates and other borrowings in ISK with floating interest rate.
-Interest bearing financial liabilities are higher than interest bearing financial assets and the Company's risk consists therefore of possible increase in interests and increased interest expenses.
+Interest bearing financial liabilities are higher than interest bearing financial assets and the Company's risk consists therefore of possible increase in interests and increased interest expences.

 The Company's sensitivity to fluctuations in interest rates has been determined based on the exposure to interest rates for both derivatives and non-derivative instruments at the balance sheet date.
-At 31 December 2010 28% (2009: 24%) of the Company's borrowings were fixed for a period of at least one year.
+At 31 December 2011 36% (2010: 28%) of the Company's borrowings were fixed for a period of at least one year.
 For floating rate liabilities, the analysis is prepared assuming the amount of liability outstanding at the balance sheet date was outstanding for the whole year.
-For each one hundred basis point fall or rise in market interest rates with all other variables held constant will result in ISK 548 million (2009: ISK 649 million) decrease/increase in profit and equity.
+For each one hundred basis point changes in market interest rates with all other variables held constant will result in ISK 305 million (2010: ISK 548 million) change in profit and equity.
 The Company's financial instruments with fixed interests are not sensitive to interest rate changes.